News and Events

 Get in Touch

-“We do not see innovation as limited to a department or as a sideline of our business at Northern Powergrid.
-It is a capability, a culture.
-The team I lead, creates a common vision across the business of the future network and the services it will provide, sets the yearly priorities and helps develop innovation projects to something usable we can deploy.
+Northern Powergrid does not see innovation as limited to a department or as a sideline of our business; it is a capability and a culture.
+Our team creates a common vision across the business of the future network.
+The services we provide set our yearly priorities and helps develop innovation projects to something usable we can deploy.

 If you’d like to share an idea that aligns with these priorities, or you have a question to ask, get in touch via firstname.lastname@example.org.

 If you are new to energy networks innovation and want more information, this industry guide may help.